Services

 • Mustlive in Herefordshire, Shropshire or Telford & Wrekin

-• Part time, permanent, 24 hours per week (may extend to 30 hours, to be discussed with successful candidate).
+• Part time, permanent, 30 hours per week

 • Home based, travel required.